WebDevEtc/browser-dump-js/readme.md

        apiResponseData,
        arrayOfIds: [442, 541, 441,],
        userName: 'admin',
+       userIds: new Set([4814,424,235]),
+       aFunction: () => console.log('you can run this with window.data.aFunction()'),
     });
     // (Your browser will automatically open, and you can
     // debug whatever data you send to it there!)

+    // JSON output is shown in browser, but you can also use Chrome's
+    // inspector to view the raw objects (works with Set, functions etc)

     // The node server will automatically close as soon as it
     // receives a visit from your browser.